Alvor1991/PP4-Physio/README.md

 ### Appointments

-* Book Appointment: Easy-to-use booking form allowing users to select dates, times, and treatment types.
+* Book Appointment: easy-to-use booking form allowing users to select dates, times, and treatment types.
 * View Appointments: dashboard for registered users to view their scheduled appointments.
 * Update Appointment: users can edit appointments, providing flexibility to manage their schedules.
 * Delete Appointment: user casn cancel appointments if no longer needed.